 - After we talk to your attorney, we will review your application in detail to ensure you meet the eligibility requirements.

-- Once your application has been processed, we can approve your claim and get you your car accident legal funds in as few as 24 hours.
+- Once your application has been processed, we can approve your claim and get your car accident legal funds in as few as 24 hours.

 Seek a Car Accident Loan in Rhode Island